Picovoice Wordmark

 1. Open http://localhost:3000 to view it in the browser.

 2. Enter your access key and press on Init Leopard.
-Once Leopard has loaded, upload an audio file or record audio with a microphone to begin transcribing speech-to-text.
+Once Leopard Speech-to-Text has loaded, upload an audio file or record audio with a microphone to begin transcribing speech-to-text.

 Resources